 Developing shared approaches to maths in science and science in maths MY219

-Exploring techniques to help students take their learnings from mathematics lessons in order to help them understand the mathematics required to succeed in science.
+Exploring techniques to help students take their learnings from GCSE mathematics lessons in order to help them understand the mathematics required to succeed in all GCSE science subjects.

 Who is it for?

 Teachers of GCSE mathematics and science subjects.
 Experience shows that most is gained from this course when one mathematics teacher and one science teacher from the same school/college attend the course together.

 This three day course covers: